Dave Winfield: Toronto Blue Jays (1992)

 Winfield proved to be a lightning rod for the Blue Jays, providing leadership and experience as well as his potent bat.
 Winfield was a fan favorite and also demanded fan participation.
-In August 1992, he made an impassioned plea to the reserved fans during an interview for more crowd noise.
+In August, he made an impassioned plea to the reserved fans during an interview for more crowd noise.
 The phrase "Winfield Wants Noise" became a popular slogan for the rest of the season, appearing on T-shirts, dolls, buttons, and signs.

 The Blue Jays won the pennant, giving Winfield a chance at redemption for his previous post-season futility.
 In Game 6 of the World Series, he became "Mr. Jay" as he delivered the game-winning two-run double in the 11th inning off Atlanta's Charlie Leibrandt to win the World Series Championship for Toronto.
 At 41 years of age, Winfield became the third-oldest player to hit an extra base hit in the World Series, trailing only Pete Rose and Enos Slaughter.

 Minnesota Twins (1993–1994)

-After the 1992 season, Winfield was granted free agency and signed with his hometown Minnesota Twins.
+After the 1992 season, Winfield elected free agency and signed with his hometown Minnesota Twins.
 In 1993, he batted .271 with 21 home runs, appearing in 143 games for the Twins, mostly as their designated hitter.
-On September 16, 1993, at age 41, he collected his 3,000th career hit with a single off Oakland Athletics closer Dennis Eckersley.
+On September 16, at age 41, he collected his 3,000th career hit with a single off Oakland Athletics closer Dennis Eckersley.

 During the 1994 baseball strike, which began on August 12, Winfield was traded to the Cleveland Indians at the trade waiver deadline on August 31 for a player to be named later.
 The 1994 season had been halted two weeks earlier (it was eventually canceled a month later on September 14), so Winfield did not get to play for the Indians that year and no player was ever named in exchange.
 To settle the trade, Cleveland and Minnesota executives went to dinner, with the Indians picking up the tab.
 This makes Winfield the only player in major league history to be "traded" for a dinner (although official sources list the transaction as Winfield having been sold by the Twins to the Indians).